Oxyxo/hammer/README.md

 yarn add projecthammer
 ```

-The next thing that we have to do is create a small project that includes and starts Hammer.
+The next thing that we have to do is create a small project that starts Hammer.

 ```
 let Hammer = require('../hammer');